webmeier/learnjs/outlines/outline8.md

     5. 🛠 Improving carousel
     6. 🛠 Building a calculator
     7. 🛠 building a popover
-11. Forms and dates
+11. Forms
     1. Intro to Forms
     2. Getting form fields
     3. Form fields and their events
     4. Persistent data
     4. 🛠 building an autocomplete input
     5. 🛠 building a todo-list
-12. Asynchronous JavaScript (Ajax)
+12. Asynchronous JavaScript (See Ajax outline.md)
-    1. Introduction to Ajax
-    2. Understanding JSON
-    3. The Fetch API
-    4. JavaScript Promises
-    5. Requests and responses
-    6. Dealing with Pagination
-    7. Sending a post request
-    8. Understanding CURL
-    9. Handling errors
-    10. Using Axios
-    11. Async and await
-    12. 🛠 building a loading indicator
-    13. 🛠 building a twitter feed
-    14. 🛠 building a google maps component
 13. Scroll and browser resize events
     1. Scroll and resize events
     2. Debouncing and throttling